Boris-Barboris/PySubs/README.txt

     - time management.
 Engine Core is module manager and scheduler.
 Interactive pausing, time flow alteration, background processing,  multithreading for heavyweight tasks.
-    - debugger binding.
+    - ease of debugging.
 All parts of python code must be debuggable.
 Debugging itself should be handled by external tools of course, and there should be little problem to enter it.
     - not terrible performance.